High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Simulation Results

 The robustness of the filterbanks against fabrication uncertainties is evaluated by performing a parameter sweep using a representative 5-channel sub-unit.
-To understand the possible degradation of the filterbank performance due to fabrication errors, the dependence of $\eta$ and $R$ for the middle channel on the design parameters with the largest fractional uncertainties is examined - the width of the CPW signal strip $s$, the MS SiNx thickness $t$, SiNx $\epsilon_r$, and SiNx $\tan\delta$.
-While all parameters are varied by $\pm10\%$, SiNx $\tan\delta$ is varied between $10^{-3}$ to $10^{-2}$ to account for possible degradation seen by Benson \textit{et al.}~\cite{spt_slim} Fig.~\ref{fig:tolerance} shows the peak $\eta$ and $R$ for the channel with respect to variations from the fiducial values of these design parameters.
+To characterize potential performance degradation, the dependence of $\eta$ and $R$ for the middle channel on the design parameters with the largest fractional uncertainties is examined - the width of the CPW signal strip $s$, the MS SiNx thickness $t$, SiNx $\epsilon_r$, and SiNx $\tan\delta$.
+While all parameters are varied by $\pm10\%$, SiNx $\tan\delta$ is varied between $10^{-4}$ to $10^{-2}$ to account for possible degradation seen by Benson \textit{et al.}~\cite{spt_slim} Fig.~\ref{fig:tolerance} shows the peak $\eta$ and $R$ for the channel with respect to variations from the fiducial values of these design parameters.

 The analysis demonstrates that the spectrometer performance is largely insensitive to variations in CPW signal strip $s$, SiNx $\epsilon_r$, and SiNx $\tan\delta$.
 However, deviations exceeding 5\% in SiNx thickness causes a sharp decline in both $\eta$ and $R$.
-As illustrated in Fig.~\ref{fig:geometric_tuning}, this sensitivity arises from the strong dependence of the MS electromagnetic properties, and consequently the shunt $\lambda/2$ spacing scheme, on the dielectric thickness.
+As illustrated in Fig.~\ref{fig:geometric_tuning}, this sensitivity arises from the strong dependence of the MS electromagnetic properties, and consequently the $\lambda/2$ shunt spacing scheme, on the dielectric thickness.
 This suggests that the nominal SiNx thickness should be increased to reduce its relative sensitivity to fabrication tolerances at the cost of an already high $R$.
-A similar mechanism underpins the system's sensitivity to the SiNx $\epsilon_r$, which represents the next most significant design dependency.
-Because shifts in $\epsilon_r$ also disrupts the phase-matching of the shunt intervals, a 10\% increase in relative permittivity results in a 17\% reduction in peak $\eta$ and a 36\% decrease in $R$.
+A similar mechanism drives the system's sensitivity to the SiNx $\epsilon_r$, which represents the next most significant design dependency.
+Because shifts in $\epsilon_r$ also disrupts the phase-matching of the shunt intervals, a 10\% increase in relative permittivity results in a 17\% relative reduction in peak $\eta$ and a 36\% decrease in $R$.
 However, even under such extreme degradation, both $\eta$ and $R$ remain high, indicating that the architecture possesses sufficient inherent performance margin to absorb substantial deviation in SiNx $\epsilon_r$ from the nominal value.